 Research centres and research projects

-The Hertie School of Governance's research centres expand the university’s teaching and research activities in Public Policy and International Affairs, and enrich the master and doctoral programmes.
+The Hertie School of Governance's research centres expand the university’s teaching and research activities in public policy and international affairs, and enrich the master and doctoral programmes.
 The centres also contribute to the lively political debate in Berlin by facilitating a series of public events.
 Each of our international research projects tackles a specific question, or set of questions, related to current governance challenges.
 The school’s interdisciplinary approach brings together researchers, decision-makers and professionals from different sectors to highlight potentials and innovation.
-Supporters and funders can contribute to research and discourse on pressing challenges in fields like International Security, Anti-Corruption and Fiscal Policy.
-For more information please contact us, or visit Research Centres and Research Projects.
+Supporters and funders can contribute to research and discourse on pressing challenges in fields such as international security, anti-corruption and fiscal policy.
+For more information please contact us, or visit our research centres and research projects pages.

 Endowed professorships/Funded professorships